 The most important thing to do while learning any language is to understand its syntax and how its variables work.
 In general, you use variables for storing data.
 Following are the key topics that you need to cover while learning the syntax and variables in Swift:

 - Different data types of variables

-Conditionals and Loops To execute a specific part of the code if a certain condition is fulfilled, you need to use conditional loops.
+To execute a specific part of the code if a certain condition is fulfilled, you need to use conditional loops.
 With loops, you will be able to control the flow of a program as per certain conditions.
 You can even run the same task repeatedly using loops.
 While working with loops, you will learn the following topics:

 - If and else statements

 - Break and continue statements

 Arrays and Dictionaries